polaris-slo-cloud/polaris-slo-framework/docs/index.md

-# Polaris SLO Cloud
+# Polaris SLO Framework

-The Polaris SLO Cloud project aims to provide Service Level Objectives (SLOs) for next generation Cloud computing.
+The Polaris SLO Framework project aims to provide Service Level Objectives (SLOs) for the Edge-Cloud continuum.

 Service Level Agreements (SLAs) are very common in cloud computing.
 Each SLA consists of one or more Service Level Objectives, which are measurable capacity guarantees.